Skip to main content

 • “You can't close the game for some reason, and the music is terrible.”

-• “Yet still it keeps me coming back for more; the replay value is astonishing.”
+• “Yet it still keeps me coming back for more; the replay value is astonishing.”

 • “Every playthrough feels fresh and exciting, making me want to dive back in.”